Tutorial: Vital Records

-In California, vital records are kept at the California Office of Vital Statistics and at a local level at county recorders offices or county health offices.
+In California, vital records are kept at the California Department of Public Health and at a local level at county recorders offices or county health offices.

 In California there are almost no government websites with searchable databases for locating vital records.

-In California, a county recorder's office will keep an Index for births, deaths and marriages that occurred in that county (divorce records are civil actions filed separately in a county superior court).
+In California, a county recorder's office will keep an index of births, deaths and marriages that occurred in that county (divorce records are civil actions filed separately in a county superior court).